BiosecSFA/datangle/README.md

 # DATANGLE
-**DATA for GENTANGLE**
+**DATA for genTANGLE**
 ___

 ## Overview

-This repository contains example data for the [GENTANGLE](https://github.com/BiosecSFA/gentangle) (Gene Tuples ArraNGed in overLapping Elements) pipeline including its computational core [CAMEOX](https://github.com/BiosecSFA/cameox) (CAMEOs eXtended).
+This repository contains data and results for the [GENTANGLE](https://github.com/BiosecSFA/gentangle) (Gene Tuples ArraNGed in overLapping Elements) pipeline including its computational core [CAMEOX](https://github.com/BiosecSFA/cameox) (CAMEOs eXtended).

+## Data

 The data in this repository could be used as an example to run the different entry points on the GENTANGLE Singularity container.
-Please visit the [GENTANGLE repository](https://github.com/BiosecSFA/gentangle) and [GENTANGLE wiki](https://github.com/BiosecSFA/gentangle/wiki) for further details and updated documentation.
+Please visit the [GENTANGLE repository](https://github.com/BiosecSFA/gentangle) and [GENTANGLE wiki](https://github.com/BiosecSFA/gentangle/wiki) for further details and updated documentation on how to use the data in the DATANGLE repository.

+## Results

+This repository contains the complete results for an end-to-end gene entanglement example: _aroB_ and _infA_ genes with _Pseudomonas_ PF5 as bacterial host of the synthetic sequences.
+These results are stored in the `output/aroB_pf5_uref100_infA_pf5_uref100_p1` directory, and include interactive plots in HTML format and data files in different tabular formats, such as plain CSV and compressed serialized pandas dataframes.
+Please visit the [GENTANGLE repository](https://github.com/BiosecSFA/gentangle) and [GENTANGLE wiki](https://github.com/BiosecSFA/gentangle/wiki) for further details and updated documentation on the different results files.

 ## License

-CAMEOX is released as part of the [GENTANGLE](https://github.com/BiosecSFA/gentangle) pipeline ([LLNL](https://www.llnl.gov/)-CODE-845475) and is distributed under the terms of the GNU Affero General Public License v3.0 (see LICENSE).
+DATANGLE is released as part of the [GENTANGLE](https://github.com/BiosecSFA/gentangle) pipeline ([LLNL](https://www.llnl.gov/)-CODE-845475) and is distributed under the terms of the GNU Affero General Public License v3.0 (see LICENSE).

 SPDX-License-Identifier: AGPL-3.0-or-later